jcolson/jcolson.github.io/_posts/2022-02-14-just-keep-swimming.md

 ## Family Stuff

 {% include image.html url="/assets/leia_in_france.png" description="Princess Leia in France" float="left" right="1em" left="0em" %}
-Denise and I have done some 'stay-cations' around Ireland, such a beautiful country.
+Denise and I have done some 'stay-cations' around Ireland, it's such a beautiful country.
 We also took the car and drove to France (with the aid of a ferry) and down the west coast to Bordeaux; that was a fabulous trip with lots of great food and wine, as you can imagine.
 Lately, we've been pretending to be food connoisseurs ... and writing food and wine reviews of Dublin restaurants!
 Ha!
 That's been fun.
 We try to keep active with hikes and visits to parks as much as possible.

 Denise is kicking ass being a coach (for me AND her); she plans our morning workouts every evening, and doesn't pull very many punches!
 She is also picking up the new skill of boxing at a local boxing gym; I mean we live in Dublin, boxing is part of the culture here!
 She has also been volunteering for quite a long time now as a cancer patient driver for the [Irish Cancer Society](https://www.cancer.ie/){:target="_blank"}, and all her patrons vie for her as their driver now!